-Edited by Pia Marie Villamante, Anonymous, Robbi, Eng and 5 others
+Edited by Pia Marie Villamante, Robbi, Eng, Lynn and 4 others

 A green card is a document or authorization allowing an individual to stay and work for good in America.
 A green card is also known as a permanent resident card, which is granted by the US Citizenship and Immigration Services (USCIS).

 Applying for a green card is simple and easy as long as you have the proper documents.
 The green card functions as evidence that its bearer, a lawful permanent resident, was formally and legitimately given immigration assistance.

 Those who are 18 years old and above should carry their green cards with them at all times.
 Failing to have their cards would be a violation, and there will be a $100 fine and/or imprisonment for 30 days for every offense.